ryankurte/yawns/README.md

 This is designed to assist the development and evaluation of WSN operating systems, protocols, and applications in a programmable virtual environment, with a focus on replicating the radio environment of a physical environment in a virtual space.

 This project consists of two parts.
-The core simulator (ons) that manages clients and connections, simulates the medium and environment, and processes updates to the simulation environment, and libons that implements a C Language radio interface for use in the node application.
+The core simulator (ons) that manages clients and connections, simulates the medium and environment, and processes Events to the simulation environment, and libons that implements a C Language radio interface for use in the node application.

 ## Status